 In this type of website attack, the hacker leverages insecure code or forms in your application to access your application database, which can contain sensitive data (like your customer transactions).
 While this type of attack can expose precious user and business data, it is easily preventable.

-How to prevent it: The best way to prevent this sort of attack is to use a trusted forms engine which stores data outside of your application.
+How to prevent it: The best way to prevent this sort of attack is to use a trusted forms engine that stores data outside of your application.
 One good example would be forms embedded on your site from a CRM system.
 These forms never interact with your system which means any potential SQL injection threat will be eliminated.

 Issue 3: Remote Code Execution